gradle/gradle/design-docs/tooling-api-improvements.md

 # Implementation plan

+## Story: Expose the build script of a project

+This story exposes some basic information about the build script of a project.

+1. Add a `GradleScript` type with the following properties:
+    1. A `file` property with type `File`.
+2. Add a `buildScript` property to `GradleProject` with type `GradleScript`.
+3. Include an `@since` javadoc tag and an `@Incubating` annotation on the new types and methods.
+4. Change `GradleProjectBuilder` to populate the model.

+An example usage:

+    GradleProject project = connection.getModel(GradleProject.class);
+    System.out.println("project " + project.getPath() + " uses script " + project.getBuildScript().getFile());

+### Test coverage

+- Add a new `ToolingApiSpecification` integration test class that covers:
+    - A project with standard build script location
+    - A project with customized build script location
+- Verify that a decent error message is received when using a Gradle version that does not expose the build scripts.
+    - Request `GradleProject` directly.
+    - Using `GradleProject` for an `EclipseProject` or `IdeaModule`.

 ## Story: Expose the publications of a project

 This story allows an IDE to map dependencies between different Gradle builds and and between Gradle and non-Gradle builds.